scb5304/pyblizzard/README.rst

 About
 ---------------
-pyblizzard is a simple, object-oriented `Battle.net API <https://dev.battle.net/io-docs>`_ wrapper in Python with 100% coverage of the Community APIs.
+pyblizzard is a simple, object-oriented `Battle.net API <https://dev.battle.net/io-docs>`_ wrapper written in Python that covers a majority of the Community APIs (the China-specific Community APIs not yet covered).
 Each  `request <https://github.com/requests/requests>`_  returns a Python object created from the JSON response using `jsonpickle <https://jsonpickle.github.io/>`_.

 Installation
 ---------------